 Advances in learning technology, brain science, and teaching methods over the past few years have created new possibilities for developing knowledge and skills in the workplace and not a moment too soon.
 A majority of respondents in a recent McKinsey study expect significant changes in corporate learning over the next three years.
-The demand for learning at the speed of business is growing in the quest for organizational agility.
+The demand for online learning at the speed of business is growing in the quest for organizational agility.

 In many of these enterprises, the gap may be more due to lack of measurement that poor execution.
 What gets measured gets noticed, and few L&D organizations measure the impact of learning on the business.
 It's hard for CLOs to measure what they don’t manage, and most of the data they need live outside of their control.
 Because senior leaders and line-of-business managers do not see information about the impact of learning, they may have only a vague notion that the connection exists.
 For most organizations, the road ahead is challenging.
 According to McKinsey, less than half of L&D organizations align themselves with corporate priorities to help their organizations meet strategic objectives.
 Towards Maturity’s 2016 benchmark survey of over 5,000 organizations reported shortcomings in L&D’s achievement of five essential outcomes, and contrasted the average assessment with that of Top Deck (top 10%) organizations.